WolfgangKnobloch/WolfgangKnobloch/README.md

   -
   - Male, German, Retired after close to 36 years working in IT
   - No recent experience on coding (last time 30 years back, C Language)
-  - but want to change that, now that I have timne again
+  - but want to change that, now that I have time again

 - 👀 I’m interested in Linux/OSMC/Kodi/KORE and recently started using Node-Red